- Kristen Miale and the Good Shepherd Food bank

 We were saddened this spring to learn of the untimely death of Jonathan Spero, one of our longtime seed growers.
 We will miss seeing him at the West Coast conferences, collaborating on maintaining access to plant genetics, and getting swept up in his enthusiasm for new breeding endeavors.

 Jonathan grew his first seed for Fedco in 2004, the squashes Green Hokkaido and Ponca.
 Within four years he began selecting for us a superior strain of Winter Luxury pumpkin and added in a few tomatoes.
-Then came his breeding work, scattered throughout our catalog: Siber Frills Kale (part of our Kale Mix), Solstice Broccoli and Tuxana Corn—all the while maintaining “our” Winter Luxury.
+Then came his breeding work, scattered throughout our catalog: Siber Frills Kale, Solstice Broccoli and Tuxana Corn—all the while maintaining “our” Winter Luxury.

 He farmed till the end, dying peacefully and unexpectedly in his sleep.
 The memorial was postponed until July, held in the garden when the corn was ripe.
 Quite fitting.
 His legacy lives on in the seeds.